dorob0t/odin-landing-page/README.md

 # odin-landing-page

-For my ODIN Landing Project to test my CSS.
+A project for my ODIN Landing Project to test my CSS.